cedvillalbaag/workingsmarternotharder_summary/README.md

 - Keep on fine tunning the rituals to make then even more effective.

-## 7.- Set the expectations right
+## 7.- Set the expectations right.
-- Job interview
+- Job interview.
-- Delivering your work on time
+- Delivering your work on time.
-- Be honest with yourself
+- Be honest with yourself.

-## 8.- Preparation is the key to success
+## 8.- Preparation is the key to success.
 - Learn more about the coming assignment.
 - The potential scenarios in advance to mentally prepare for then.

-## 9.- Turn off electronics early enough (Sleep)
+## 9.- Turn off electronics early enough (Sleep).

-## 10.- Change your workspace based in the task
+## 10.- Change your workspace based in the task.
 - Work done on different locations.
     - Meeting room.
     - Coffe shop.